felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 1. **Local Variables**:

    - Begin with a dollar sign (`$`), e.g., `$x`, `$note`, `$myvar`.
-   - Used within a specific scope (e.g., inside a function — _more on this later_).
+   - Used within a specific scope — more on this later.
    - Automatically discarded/forgotten when the scope ends.

 2. **Global Variables**: